Dev-hwang/flutter_foreground_task/README.md

 ```

 ## How to use

+This plugin has two ways to start a foreground task.
+There are two ways to start the foreground task manually and to start it when the app is minimized or closed by the `WillStartForegroundTask` widget.

+### :hatched_chick: Start manually

 1. Create a `FlutterForegroundTask` instance and perform initialization. `FlutterForegroundTask.instance.init()` provides notification and task options, detailed options are as follows:
 * `channelId`: Unique ID of the notification channel.